Frequently asked questionsWhat is the Gamecock Guarantee?

 The goal of the Gamecock Guarantee is to ensure that University of South Carolina students from low-income, first-generation South Carolina families succeed in all facets of college life and earn their degrees.
 To that end, all Gamecock Guarantee recipients will be enrolled in either the University's Opportunity Scholars Program (OSP) [http://www.sc.edu/trio/OSP.html], the South Carolina Honors College [http://schc.sc.edu], the Capstone Scholars Program [http://www.sc.edu/capstonescholars/] or another campus program that receives the approval of the director of TRIO Programs.
 Additionally, the Gamecock Guarantee program will coordinate student engagement in various campus services and programs that enrich the undergraduate experience.Program components include:

 To continue in the Gamecock Guarantee program, participants must submit the FAFSA by March 1 each year and submit all of the information needed to finalize the processing of that form by March 25.
 They must also remain Pell Grant eligible and maintain satisfactory academic progress for financial aid eligibility.
 The Gamecock Guarantee is renewable for up to three consecutive years following the freshman year.
-Students in the program are expected to participate in the programs and services offered to recipients to support their academic success.
+Students in the program are expected to participate in the programs and services offered to recipients to support their academic and financial success.
 Participants must notify the Office of Student Financial Aid and Scholarships of any enrollment changes that occur and request a leave of absence from the program before any total break in enrollment will occur.